hexparrot/mineos-node/docs/install/debian_10.md

 # Installation steps

-The following steps much be executed as `root`.
+The following steps must be executed as `root`.

 ## DEPENDENCIES